SUSE/machinery/docs/Inspection-of-yum-Repositories.md

       "type": "rpm-md",
       "url": "https://manager.suse.de/XMLRPC/GET-REQ/res6-suse-manager-tools-x86_64",
       "enabled": true,
-      "packagemanager": "yum"
+      "package_manager": "yum"
     }
   ]
 }
 ```

 This approach is very similar to the approach of using the existing schema but adds an optional attribute for the package manager.
-The type of package manager is stored in "packagemanager", it's optional and defaults to "zypp".
+The type of package manager is stored in "package_manager", it's optional and defaults to "zypp".

 * Advantages:
   * Stores the relevant data